dbulashev/dasha/doc/en/configuration.md

   max_plans: 5000         # plans parsed per request
 ```

-When a budget runs out, the response names the part of the window it covers: VictoriaLogs is read
+If a limit is reached before the end of the interval, the response says which part of the interval
-from the newest records, OpenSearch from the oldest.
+the summary covers: the latest records for VictoriaLogs, the earliest for OpenSearch.
+If `max_plans`
+runs out first, the plans cover a shorter part than the categories.

-Plans need `auto_explain` in `shared_preload_libraries` with `log_format` text or json, and
+Plans reach the log when `auto_explain` is loaded through `shared_preload_libraries` and
-`log_analyze = on` for the checks that read actual rows and times.
-Plan values are not masked beyond
-the credentials the log search masks.

-Every hop of the delivery caps a plan record before `max_plan_bytes` does: VictoriaLogs ignores lines
+`auto_explain.log_format` is `text` or `json`.
+Only queries slower than
+`auto_explain.log_min_duration` make it into the summary.
+Plan checks based on actual row counts and
+timings need `auto_explain.log_analyze = on`.
+Plans are masked for credentials only, as in the log
+search; query literals stay as they are.

+A large plan may never reach Dasha.
+VictoriaLogs drops lines longer than `-insert.maxLineSizeBytes`
-above `-insert.maxLineSizeBytes` (256 KiB by default, 2 MB at most), the Fluent Bit `tail` input skips
+(256 KiB by default, 2 MB at most), and the Fluent Bit `tail` input with `Skip_Long_Lines` on skips
-lines above `Buffer_Max_Size` with `Skip_Long_Lines` on.
-An agent that truncates long lines leaves text
+lines longer than `Buffer_Max_Size`.
+If the delivery agent truncates long lines, a text plan arrives
-plans without their tail.
+without its end and a json plan fails to parse.

 ## Schema Checks (optional)